sweetmantech/Recoup-Chat/README.md

-# Music Business Chatbot
+# Luh Tyler's Mr. Skii 3D Video Game Chatbot

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Description

-This project is a chatbot application specifically designed for the music business.
-It uses advanced AI models to provide insights, answer questions, and assist with various aspects of the music industry.
+This project is a chatbot application specifically designed for Luh Tyler's 3D Video game promoting his new album Mr. Skii.
+It uses advanced AI models to provide insights, answer questions, and assist players with various aspects of the game and Luh Tyler's music.

 ## Features